wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

-Non-L1 cache handles external downgrades and invalidations differently from the L1 cache, mostly because of the need to recursively downgrade or invalidate the upper level copies, and to deal with the contention between the external requests and unsolicited evictions or flushes from the upper level.
+Non-L1 cache handles external downgrades and invalidations differently from the L1 cache, mostly because of the need to recursively downgrade or invalidate the upper level copies, and to deal with the contention between the external requests as well as unsolicited evictions or flushes from the upper level.

 ##### handleFetch()

-Method `handleFetch` is identical to the one in the L1 cache.
+Method `handleFetch()` is almost identical to the one in the L1 cache.
 It only works on shared, non-exclusive copies of the block, and it sends the contents of the block in a `FetchResp` event, which always contains clean data (i.e., eviction flag is set, but dirty flag is clear), by calling `sendResponseDown()`.
-The method only handles transient and stable versions of `I` and `S`, and they will not transit
+The method only handles transient and stable versions of `I` and `S`, and the state will not change.
+No response will be sent, if the state is transient or stable `I`.

+Although the method calls `cleanUpEvent()` at the very end, the event is always handled in the same cycle when it is processed, and does not require an MSHR.

+##### handleInv()

+Method `handleInv()` is different from the one in the L1 cache, mainly because of the needs to recursively invalidate upper level cache's copies.
+This method only handles shared, non-exclusive states.
+The order between the event and a concurrent, ongoing event depends on the exact operation.
+The general rule is that, if the concurrent operation also involves invalidating sharers, then the `Inv` event is ordered after it, since otherwise there will be two concurrent invalidation transactions.
+In the rest of the cases, the `Inv` is ordered before the current event, and will initiate an invalidation transaction, if one is needed.